 Case Summary

-When conducting the 2000 census, the Census Bureau utilized the "hot deck imputation" method to resolve gaps and conflicts in their data by inferring that an address or unit that returned unclear or conflicting information had the same population characteristics as their geographically closest neighbor of the same type (i.e., single family dwelling, apartment, etc.) Using this method led to a 0.4% increase in the total population overall, but because those increases in population were not even across all the states, it resulted in North Carolina gaining the additional congressional seat that Utah would have received had the imputation method not been used.
-In 2001, Utah filed a federal lawsuit against the Secretary of Commerce and Acting Director of the Census Bureau, alleging that the hot deck imputation method violated the U.S. Constitution's Enumeration Clause and the Census Act's prohibition on "statistical sampling" when determining population, and seeking a court order requiring the Secretary of Commerce to recalculate the numbers and recertify the official census results.
+When performing the 2000 Census, in order to resolve certain data gaps and conflicts, the U.S. Census Bureau utilized a method known as "hot deck imputation" wherein if an address or unit returned unclear or conflicting information, the Bureau would infer that it had the same population characteristics as their geographically closest neighbor of the same type (i.e., single family dwelling, apartment, etc.).
+Using this method led to a 0.4% increase in the total population overall, but because those increases in population were not even across all the states, it resulted in North Carolina gaining the additional congressional seat that Utah would have otherwise received had the imputation method not been used.

 Significance: The Census Act does not prohibit the Census Bureau from utilizing a method of imputation to resolve conflicts and gaps in census data because, unlike statistical sampling, it does not use smaller population sets to make estimates about a larger population's qualities.